jeanettesa/ctf-writeups/2020/CSAWCTFQual/slithery/slithery.md

 Exception: not allowed!!
 ```

-Thus, we can not import modules the traditional way, and the os keyword is blacklisted.
+Thus, we can not import modules the traditional way, and the words "os" and "system"
+are blacklisted.
 So we need to find another way to get the flag.
-Examining sandbox.py gives
+Examining sandbox.py
-us some hints.
+gives us some hints.
 We have access to the script variables from the coding environment,
 but the easiest way to examine how the code works (without being bothered by
 the blacklist) is to paste it into our own python3 interpreter: